Your Guide to Impaired Driving Charges by Impaired Driving Lawyers in Edmonton

 What is Impaired Driving?

-Though impaired driving charges have declined over the past 30 years, in 2018 Calgary had the highest self-reported impaired driving rate.
-Given the potential seriousness of the consequences of impaired driving, Calgary Police Service takes the offence extremely seriously and is staunchly committed to reducing the number of accidents on the roads.
+Though impaired driving charges have declined over the past 30 years, in 2018 Edmonton reported the 7th highest impaired driving rate in Canada, significantly higher than Calgary who placed 23rd.
+Given the potential seriousness of the consequences of impaired driving, Edmonton Police Service takes the offence extremely seriously and is staunchly committed to reducing the number of accidents on the roads.

 When facing impaired driving charges, it is critical that you understand whether you are being charged with impaired driving criminally, or via an Immediate Roadside Sanction (“IRS”).
 If you are charged criminally, the police will take your photograph, fingerprints and you will have a police file.
 If convicted, you may have a criminal record.
 Alternatively, an IRS is issued by the province and if convicted, the charges will only appear on your driver’s abstract.